 2. Who funds Dietitians For Professional Integrity?

 Dietitians for Professional Integrity is a 100% volunteer-run organization.
-All executive team members do this work with no financial compensation.
+All executive core members do this work with no financial compensation.
 All startup costs (i.e.: logo design, domain registration, hiring a web designer/IT person) were 100% funded by DFPI’s co-founders.

 3. Why are you speaking out against your professional organization?
 Isn’t that disloyal?